simonmeusel/StatusBarRun/README.md

 ## Configuration

-Once started this app will create a config file located at ~/.status-bar-run
+Once started this app will create a config file located at `~/.status-bar-run.json`.
+You can edit this file with your default editor (StatusBarRun -> Edit Config)

 You can register different command there.
 The key in the json object is the name which appears in the status bar item.